Lynux2142/philharmonie-ticket-notifier/README.md

 # Philharmonie Ticket Notifier
-# this project is a data extraction tool for the Philharmonie de Paris website to be notified by email if tickets for a concert are available.
 ## Overview
-This project is designed to help users monitor ticket availability for concerts at the Philharmonie de Paris.
-By scraping the website for specific concert information, users will receive email notifications when tickets become available.
-## Features
-- Web scraping to check ticket availability
-- Email notifications for ticket availability
-- Configurable concert ID and email settings
+This script send email notifications when tickets for a specified concert at the Philharmonie de Paris become available.
+It uses Selenium to automate browser interactions and BeautifulSoup to parse HTML content.
 ## Requirements
 - Python >= 3.12
 - beautifulsoup4 >= 4.12.2